TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 }
 ```

-* Changed the name to storybook, added storybook scripts for `dev` and `build`
-* My first attempt at this missed off the `@candidstartup` scope qualifier.
+I nearly failed at the first hurdle of changing the package name to "storybook".
+My first attempt missed off the `@candidstartup` scope qualifier.
 Everything worked fine until I checked it in and CI failed running `npm ci` with an unintelligible multi-page dependency error.

 After an hour tearing my hair out I eventually found that npm writes an `eresolve-report.txt` file into the npm logs directory which tells you exactly what the problem is.
 No idea why it doesn't output it to the terminal.
 Obviously, npm is going to get confused by a dependency tree that includes both my private app package called "storybook" and the main Storybook package also called "storybook".

+The rest of the changes were straightforward.
+* Added storybook scripts for `dev` and `build`
-* Changed the output directory for build to the standard `dist` from default of `storybook-static`.
+* Changed the output directory for the build to the standard `dist` from default of `storybook-static`
-* Removed `storybook-static` from my .gitignore
 * Added my dependencies for the build and left it to Storybook to add whatever it needed at build time

-* Left the copied `vite.config.ts`, `tsconfig.json` and `tsconfig.build.json` config files as is
-* To my surprise the dev and build scripts worked first time
-* I tried running `vite preview` and it happily worked with the build output that Storybook put in `dist`.
+I left the copied `vite.config.ts`, `tsconfig.json` and `tsconfig.build.json` config files as is.
+To my surprise the dev and build scripts worked first time.
+I tried running `vite preview` and it happily worked with the build output that Storybook put in `dist`.
 No need for `http-server`.

-* Using the standard Storybook port of `6006` for both dev and preview.
-Avoid potential conflict with other apps.
-Using same port for dev and preview makes it easy to run Playwright tests against both.
+I've used the standard Storybook port of `6006` for both dev and preview.
+This avoids potential conflict with other apps if I want to have Storybook running as a reference while I work on them.
+Using the same port for dev and preview should make it easy to run Playwright tests against both.

-* Storybook actually works too well.
+Storybook actually works too well.
 It picks up and uses the TypeScript path alias definition in my `tsconfig.json` for both development and production builds.
 This is the definition that allows package imports like `@candidstartup/react-virtual-scroll` to be resolved against the source code in the monorepo.
 This gives a great development experience but you don't want it to happen for production builds.
 For true component testing you want the production build to consume the built packages via `node_modules`.

-* This happens by default for normal Vite production builds because Vite uses it's own internal `tsconfig`.
+My other app production builds use the built packages because Vite uses it's own internal `tsconfig`.
 This doesn't have the path alias or the `vite-tsconfig-paths` plugin that allows Vite to make use of the alias.
+Storybook must be overriding that behavior somehow.

-* I initially tried to configure Storybook to use my `tsconfig.build.json` config file rather than `tsconfig.json` but couldn't find an option for that.
+I initially tried to configure Storybook to use a `tsconfig.build.json` config file, which doesn't include the path alias, but couldn't find an option for that.

-* Storybook does provide a way to tweak the final merged Vite configuration using the Storybook `viteFinal` [config option](https://storybook.js.org/docs/builders/vite#configuration).
-That allows me to remove the `vite-tsconfig-paths` plugin from `vite.config.ts` and then add it conditionally for development builds in `viteFinal`.
+Storybook does provide a way to tweak the final merged Vite configuration using the Storybook `viteFinal` [config option](https://storybook.js.org/docs/builders/vite#configuration).
+That allowed me to remove the `vite-tsconfig-paths` plugin from `vite.config.ts` and then add it conditionally for development builds in `viteFinal`.

 ```ts
 import tsconfigPaths from 'vite-tsconfig-paths';